 Jgheabului Gorges are located downstream Galbenei Valley, in Apuseni Mountains.
-These gorges start at less than half a kilometre from the place where the Galbenei River flows down into the Crisul Pietros River.
+These gorges start at less than half a kilometer from the place where the Galbenei (Yellow) River flows down into the Crisul Pietros River.

 Galbenei Valley is one of the most spectacular and wild valley in the Apuseni Mountains.
 It has only 7 km from its spring up to its flow into the Crisul Pietros River.
 The upstream of Galbenei Valley is one of the most visited tourist places in the Apuseni Mountains.